In this document:

 - Field(s) to filter which booking calendar to display to the user.

-- Each individual appointment type added to the form.
+- Each individual appointment type is added to the form.

 Using Fields to Filter the Booking Calendar Displayed